3ur3ka/TlExampleApi/README.md

 Welcome to the future: Open Banking!

-You'll need an `appSettings.Development.json` with the following or similar:
+You'll need an `appSettings.Development.json` in the root of the project with the following or similar:

     {
         "Logging": {